Renormalization of the gluon distribution function in the background field formalism: Conclusion

-TA is supported in part by the National Science Centre (Poland) under the research grant no. 2018/31/D/ST2/00666 (SONATA 14).
+\acknowledgements{ TA is supported in part by the National Science Centre (Poland) under the research Grant No. 2023/50/E/ST2/00133 (SONATA BIS 13).
 GB is supported in part by the National Science Centre (Poland) under the research grant no 2020/38/E/ST2/00122 (SONATA BIS 10).
-J.J-M is supported the DOE Office of Nuclear Physics through Grant No. DE-SC0002307.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, within the framework of the Saturated Glue (SURGE) Topical Theory Collaboration.
+JJM is supported by ULAM program of NAWA No. BPN/ULM/2023/1/00073/U/00001 and by the US DOE Office of Nuclear Physics through Grant No. DE-SC0002307.}